 In the present implementation, IG does not have a mechanism for persisting shares.
 When IG stops, the shares are discarded.

-For information about API descriptors for the UMA share endpoint, see Understanding IG APIs with API descriptors.
-For information about Common REST, see About ForgeRock Common REST.
+For information about API descriptors for the UMA share endpoint, refer to Understanding IG APIs with API descriptors.
+For information about Common REST, refer to About ForgeRock Common REST.

 A share object has the following form: